pzingg/todo_absinthe/README.md

 * The PostgreSQL-specific `:read_after_writes` option is used to return updated DB values after insert/update operations, so that we can return the auto-generated `order` field value in the Absinthe reply correctly.

+## Absinthe / GraphQL Notes

+The operations exposed by Absinthe are defined in `lib/todo_absinthe_web/schema.ex` and the input and return object definitions are in `lib/todo_absinthe_web/schema/content_types.ex`.

+The resolver code in `lib/todo_absinthe_web/resolvers/todo_resolver.ex` publishes changes to three subscriptions: "itemsCreated", "itemsUpdated" and "itemsDeleted", which allows for realtime updates to subscription clients.

 ## Elm - Absinthe Transport over a Phoenix Channel